Skip Navigation

 This is a large, comfortable site with almost 600 pitches, half of which are for touring.
 Being situated in Bad Dürkheim, which claims to have the world’s largest wine festival, it can understandably become quite full in high season.
 Touring pitches are well laid out by the lake in rows named after the local wines, good size and with shade.
 These are arranged on either side of a long, central arcade of growing vines and along one side of the site, there is a lake.
 Trees provide some shade and electrical connections are available throughout (16A).
 There is some noise from light aircraft, taking off and landing at the nearby airfield, especially at weekends.

-Mosel-Islands Camping
+Camping Burgen

 Rhineland Palatinate